5 Days Sober: What to Expect

 • Brain fog

 Not sure you can manage cravings on your own?
-Don’t worry because you don’t have to.
-You can always enroll in an alcohol addiction treatment center program here at Destination Hope.
-Just reach out to our team today to find out more about how our programs, services and resources can benefit you.
+You don’t have to.
+You can enroll in our alcohol addiction treatment program at Destination Hope.
+Reach out to our team to learn how our programs and services can help.

 • Sleep cycle